classyPimp/turboPimp/README.md

 Chaotic soup of React, ReactRouter, wrapped in Opal with generous dash of model.

 ### the purpose
-maybe you'll find it usefull and use yourself, or just try it and laugh, or teach me something.
+maybe you'll find it usefull and use yourself, or just try it find what's wrong and teach me something.

 ### Installation
 ```